tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ## Putting it all together: test it's working

 Once a webhook is set up, a `git push` or creation of a pull request to the monitored repository should trigger the creation of the correct PipelineRun.
 This PipelineRun will show up in the Tekton dashboard as usual.
-As of August 2019, a successful webhook will trigger pods to be creted as follows:
+A successful webhook will trigger pods to be created as follows:

-- Firstly, webhook receipt will drive a pod whose name will be of the format `tekton-xwxm5-rp6s6-gldvf-deployment-6674f7fdbb-pdgmw` created.
+- Firstly, webhook receipt will drive the eventlistener pod whose name will be of the format `el-tekton-webhooks-eventlistener-xxxxx-xxxxx`.

-- Next this pod will trigger the webhooks extension 'sink': a pod of the form `webhooks-extension-sink-dqxkm-deployment-5f64979c5b-8dk4k` will execute.
+- Next this pod will trigger the webhooks extension 'interceptor': a pod with a name of the form `tekton-webhooks-extension-validator-xxxxx-xxxxx`.

-- The 'sink' will then create the expected PipelineRun.
-The PipelineRun will spawn pods for each of its Tasks, so for example we might see a pod `buildah-hook-1565009498-build-simple-6qc72-pod-1f0a5e` created to run the `build-simple` Task.
+- The 'interceptor' validates the webhook and triggers the the creation of the expected PipelineRun(s).
+The PipelineRun(s) will spawn pods for each of its Tasks, so for example we might see a pod `buildah-hook-xxxxxxxxxx-build-simple-xxxxx-pod-xxxxxx` created to run the `build-simple` Task.

 - If the webhook's event type is a pull request, an additional pod will be seen for the monitoring task.
 This pod will monitor the PipelineRun and update the pull request with status.
-The default monitoring task pod will be named similar to `pr-monitor-15657005244rsz8-pod-f5b42a`.
+The default monitoring task pod will be named similar to `monitor-taskrun-xxxxx-pod-xxxxxx`.
 For more on monitoring see [here](Monitoring.md)

-- Finally the 'sink' and '(webhook) Name' pods will be shut down by [Knative](https://knative.dev/docs/).

-You can use `kubectl logs [pod-name] --all-containers` to check the output of each pod in turn, and of course the Tekton Dashboard for the pods managed by a PipelineRun.
-In the case of any problems, check that all of the above steps were correctly performed:
+You can use `kubectl logs [pod-name] --all-containers` to check the output of each pod in turn, and of course the Tekton dashboard for the pods managed by a PipelineRun.
+In the case of any problems, check that all of the below steps were correctly performed:

 - Create a service account and RoleBinding for the PipelineRuns to use
 - Create the correct Git and Docker credentials and patch the right service account
-- Ensure that your GitHub can route correctly to the webhooks-extension-sink: use `kubectl get kservice` to check its value, and the GitHub web pages to see that the webhook was correctly created, and that it successfully delivered its result to the [kservice](https://github.com/knative/serving/blob/master/docs/spec/overview.md#service).
+- Ensure that your GitHub can route correctly to the ingress/route exposing the eventlistener: use `kubectl get ingress` (or `kubectl get route el-tekton-webhooks-eventlistener` on openshift) to check its value, and the GitHub web pages to see that the webhook was correctly created, and that it successfully delivered its payload.

 ## Troubleshooting